Maximum prices for energy commodities in embedded networks in NSW

 The operators of embedded networks pay to receive energy from the grid and then on-sell the energy to customers in the embedded network.
 Due to this set up, it can be challenging for customers in an embedded network to change energy provider if they are unhappy with the price or service they receive.

-There are price protections in place for some electricity customers supplied through an embedded network, including for those who live in residential land lease communities.
-However, for many customers there are currently no price caps in place.
+There are currently price protections in place for some electricity customers supplied through an embedded network, including for those who live in residential land lease communities.
+The new laws will ensure that there are price protections in place for all small energy users supplied through an embedded network.